Ad Noctum: Circuit(ry is Dark)

 Telford vanishes the same way he’d arrived; in a flare of blue light and that F-major chord.
 Rush’s little stone chorus wails again.

-One of the silent observers comes forward, out of the shadows.
+One of the silent observers comes out of the shadows.
 It’s the one next to the cigarette-smoking asshole.
-This one, too, has an Air Force uniform, but it’s different than the uniform of the blond man.
-Different from the uniform he’d seen Telford wear, once.
-Different from the uniforms of the dead people on the floor.
+This one, too, has an Air Force uniform, but it differs from the uniform of the blond man.
+Different from the uniform he’s seen Telford wear.
+Different from the pirate clothes of the dead people on the floor.

-“Hi,” the solider says.
+“Hi,” the soldier says.
 He has wild dark hair.
 Kind dark eyes.

-“Hello,” Rush replies, reverse-gunning his lighter.
-“And what are you lot doing here, then?”
+“Hello.”
+Rush reverse-guns his lighter.
+“An’ what are you lot doing here, then?”

-“You lot?” the man repeats.
-He looks back at his companion near the wall.
+“You lot?”
+The man looks back at his companion near the wall.

 “Ah,” the soldier says, like any of this makes sense to him.
 “He can see them?”

 Rush is beginning to tire of this day.
-“Y’can get t’fuck,” he says, politely.
-“Right and no one smokes in space, apparently,” he shouts at the figure on the back wall.
+“Y’can get t’fuck,” he says politely.
+“Right and no one smokes in space, apparently,” he calls to the figure at the back wall.

-“You can see him?” the soldier says, startled.
+“You can see him?” the soldier asks, startled.

 The smoker steps into the light, and it’s like looking into the most optimistic mirror in all creation.
 The man staring back at him has better hair, better clothes, and kinder eyes than seem reasonable.
 If grief has done her knife-work here, it looks like she’s been honing, rather than carving away.